Representations of the symmetric group are decomposable in polynomial time

 \authord={Sheehan Olver\footnote{Department of Mathematics, Imperial College London, UK, {\tt s.olver@imperial.ac.uk}}}

 \titled={Representations of the symmetric group are decomposable in polynomial time}

 \Abstract We introduce an algorithm to decompose orthogonal matrix representations of the symmetric group over the reals into irreducible representations, which as a by-product also computes the multiplicities of the irreducible representations.
-The algorithm applied to a $d$-dimensional representation of $S_n$ is shown to have a complexity of $\Ord(n^2 d^3)$ operations for determining multiplicities of irreducible representations and a further $\Ord(n d^4)$ operations to fully decompose representations with non-trivial multiplicities.
+The algorithm applied to a $d$-dimensional representation of $S_n$ is shown to have a complexity of $\Ord(n^2 d^3)$ operations for determining {\addition which irreducible representations are present and their corresponding} multiplicities and a further $\Ord(n d^4)$ operations to fully decompose representations with non-trivial multiplicities.
 These complexity bounds are pessimistic and in a practical implementation using floating point arithmetic and exploiting sparsity we observe better complexity.
 We demonstrate this algorithm on the problem of computing multiplicities of two tensor products of irreducible representations (the Kronecker coefficients problem) as well as higher order tensor products.
-For hook and hook-like irreducible representations the algorithm has polynomial complexity as $n$ increases.
+For hook and hook-like irreducible representations the algorithm has polynomial complexity as $n$ increases. {\addition We also demonstrate an application to constructing a basis of multivariate orthogonal polynomials with respect to a tensor product weight so that applying a permutation of variables induces an irreducible representation.}

 {\it 2020 Mathematics Subject Classification}: 20C30, 65Y20.

 \Section{intro} Introduction.

 Let $\rho : S_n \rightarrow \Orth(d)$ be an {\it orthogonal matrix representation} of the symmetric group, acting on the vector space $V = \bbR^d$.
 In other words $\rho$ is a {\it homomorphism}: for all $a,b \in S_n$ we have $\rho(ab) = \rho(a)\rho(b)$.
 We consider the problem of decomposing the representation into {\it irreducible representations}, that is decomposing